Valkierja/Mozi-Botnet-theWRE/README_EN.md

 # WRE-Botnet

-reinvent the wheel for the  purpose of learning bot-net.This project simulate mozi-botnet.
+reinvent a wheel for the  purpose of learning bot-net.This project simulate mozi-botnet.

 **DISCLAIMER:** **DO NOT** use this project for real-world attacking, if so the original programmer have nothing to do with that and take no responsibility.